 Outdoor Speaker Placement Guide

 Having the right equipment is only part of the answer.
 Using it right is just as important.
-Even a Ferrari, if driven by Elmer Fudd, would probably finish last in a race.

 Part of doing that involves placing the speakers in just the right place.
 Here are some tips from Outdoor Speaker Depot to help you do just that.
 Although every space and every taste is different, this guide will help you get started on the road to setting up your outdoor speakers the right way for maximum pleasure.